CHEINSTTROARLY/Hopscotch-1/README.md

 i.e. `int` is now an object. int also contains it's own private functions.
 Function lookup is now much faster.

 TODO: Variables for Structs, Generic Structs, DIY Custom Structs
 TODO: `"string"` for strings?
 So that literals can be inferred?? or nah... ?
+For now, all types are inferred as string.
+Unless you say `int(100)` then it converts to int.

 ___